JHU-COVID-QA/scraping-qas/src/scraping/README.md

 If you installed new dependencies, run `conda env export --from-history --ignore-channel > environment.yml` and then push the new `environment.yml` configuration file

+## Websites to scrape

+We have a list of websites to scrape.
+Please choose one of the websites from our [list]() (we need to update the list).
+Once you have claimed a website to work on, move it from the todo column to the working column on our [board](https://github.com/jsedoc/Covid-19-infobot/projects/3)